 Primary tabs

 Research in polar studies embraces both the natural sciences and social sciences and humanities.
-The PhD in Polar Studies is a full-time three-year research degree (or five years part-time), examined by a thesis.
-A successful thesis will represent "a substantial contribution to knowledge" and will also represent a realistic amount of work for three years' full-time study (or equivalent part-time).
+The PhD in Polar Studies is a full-time, three-year research degree (or five years part-time) examined by a thesis.
+A successful thesis will represent a substantial contribution to knowledge and will also represent a realistic amount of work for three years of full-time study (or equivalent part-time).
 Students are based in the Scott Polar Research Institute, which is a sub-department of the Department of Geography.

-In the first year, students attend a comprehensive training programme based around lectures, seminars and workshops, dealing with fundamental ideas in geography, the design of research projects, and empirical methods and techniques.
+In the first year, students attend a comprehensive training programme based around lectures, seminars, and workshops on fundamental ideas in geography, the design of research projects, and empirical methods and techniques.
 The University of Cambridge also offers a wide range of training courses for personal and professional development.
 There is no set course material.

 Open Days